 Choosing a hosted VoIP provider guarantees you the same fixed monthly fee for using their phone system services, with the option of upgrading to a variety of premium packages, should you need to expand your UC capabilities.

-When you pay a phone company to set up a PBX system that uses traditional PTSN communication technology, you pretty much only pay for the possibility to call people, answer incoming calls, and use phone extensions and call routing for the telephones within your office.
+When you pay a phone company to set up a PBX system that uses traditional PTSN communication technology, you pretty much only pay for the possibility of calling people, answering incoming calls, and using phone extensions and call routing for the telephones within your office.

 For that same price (or even less), a hosted PBX system will give you access to a wide plethora of additional, advanced features, such as softphones (a mobile app that makes your smartphone part of the office network), audio conferencing, video calling, presence, instant messaging, and much more.